msv-lab/f1x/doc/Manual.md

 **-v [ --verbose ]** | Enables extended output for troubleshooting **-h [ --help ]** | Prints help message and exits **--version** | Prints version and exits

+#### Advanced configuration ####

+f1x allows to restrict the search space to certain parts of the source code files.
+In the following example, the candidate locations will be restricted to the line 20 of `main.c` and from the line 5 to the line 45 (inclusive) of `lib.c`:

+    --files main.c:20 lib.c:5-45

+Various algorithm parameters can be modified in the `Config.h.in` file (requires reconfiguration and recompilation).

 ## Related publications ##